The-Three-Codemigos/grace_shopper/README.md

 ## Setting up Heroku

-Setup your heroku project by choosing a site name and creating a postgres db instance.
-These commands create a heroku project which will live at https://project-name-goes-here.herokuapp.com (you'll want to replace `project-name-goes-here` with your selected project name), and a postgres database instance.
+Setup your heroku project by choosing a site name and provisioning a postgres database.
+These commands create a heroku project backed by a postgres db instance which will live at https://project-name-goes-here.herokuapp.com.
+You'll want to replace `project-name-goes-here` with your selected project name.

 You'll only need to do this step once, at the outset of your project: